PetterBoozegunk/HTMLParts/README.md

 HTMLParts
 =========

-A small HTML prototype tool written in nodejs
+A small HTML prototype tool written in <a href="http://nodejs.org/">nodejs</a>

+Check index.htm for an example of what to do with HTMLParts.

+The basic idea was to make it possible to make include files (like in PHP etc) when building small, hardcoded HTML prototypes.